-The standard valetudinarium was a rectangular structure with four wings, which could accommodate from 6 to 10% of the 5,000th legion.
+The standard valetudinarium was a rectangular structure with four wings, which could accommodate from 6 to 10% of the 5,000 legionaries.
 A typical permanent hospital had a large hall, reception, medicine room, kitchen, staff quarters, and a backroom with latrines, and a laundry room.
-In the former Roman camp in Baden there was a hospital with a facade, a column portico and 14 rooms.
+In the former Roman camp in Baden, there was a hospital with a facade, a column portico and 14 rooms.

 According to the researchers, the most important aspect of the hospital’s demarcation was to ensure good phytosanitary conditions and access to clean water.
 For their work, medics needed isolated rooms and access to freshwater.
 Already Marcus Terentius Varro (116 – 27 BCE) was aware of the existence of “little invisible creatures”, which nest, for example, in swamps, and after getting into the body through the mouth or nose can be a source of disease.
 For this purpose, for example, it was recommended to set up camps far from the marshes.

 For example, in order to get rid of germs, surgical instruments were boiled in water in the operating room.
 In the event that another patient was to be operated on, the previously used instruments were disinfected again in boiling water.
 The wounds, in turn, were disinfected with vinegar.
 This proves the Romans’ knowledge of hygiene and germ removal.